ALEEEHU/World-Simulator/README.md

   title={NovaFlow: Zero-Shot Manipulation via Actionable Flow from Generated Videos}, author={Li, Hongyu and Sun, Lingfeng and Hu, Yafei and Ta, Duy and Barry, Jennifer and Konidaris, George and Fu, Jiahui}, journal={arXiv preprint arXiv:2510.08568}, year={2025}
 }

+@article{tang2025seqbench,
+  title={SeqBench: Benchmarking Sequential Narrative Generation in Text-to-Video Models}, author={Tang, Zhengxu and Wang, Zizheng and Wang, Luning and Shuai, Zitao and Zhang, Chenhao and Qian, Siyu and Wu, Yirui and Wang, Bohao and Rao, Haosong and Yang, Zhenyu and others}, journal={arXiv preprint arXiv:2510.13042}, year={2025}
+}
 ```